Parsons School of Design: Parsons Paris

 Under the direction of Frank Alvah Parsons, a satellite school called the Paris Ateliers was founded in Paris in 1921.
-The following year, the school established it's permanent location on the oldest planned square in Paris, the Place des Vosges.
+The following year, the school established its permanent location on the oldest planned square in Paris, the Place des Vosges.
 According to Parsons, "France, more than any country, has been the center of artistic inspiration since the sixteenth century… The value of associating with, and working from, the finest examples of the periods in decorative art, the adaptation of which is our national problem, needs no comment."
 The school offered courses in architecture, interior decoration, stage design, and costume design, adding poster and graphic design a year later.
 Among its supporters were interior decorator Elsie de Wolfe and author and interior designer Edith Wharton.

 In 1931, interior designer Jean-Michel Frank led a group of students at the Paris Ateliers and created the Parsons table.
 In 1934, Van Day Truex, an alumnus of Parsons' NYC and Paris programs, became the director of the Paris Ateliers.
 An influential voice of 20th-century American design, Truex frequently brought in Parisian designers to critique student's work.
 Guest critics at the Paris Ateliers during this period include fashion designers Christian Dior, Jeanne Lanvin, Elsa Schiaparelli, and Jean Patou.
 Truex directed the school until its closure in 1939 due to the outbreak of the second world war.
 Parsons restarted its activities in Paris in 1948 offering a summer course combining travel and study.
 Parsons School of Design reopened the School (at first with a summer abroad program in the late 1970s) and became known as Parsons Paris.
 In 1980, Parsons expanded its Paris program, entering into an educational partnership with the American College in Paris (now American University in Paris), to offer Bachelor of Fine Arts programs and study-abroad options.
 Beginning in 1986, students matriculating in the Parsons Paris program were eligible to receive a degree from Parsons School of Design.

 When the contract between Parsons School of Design and Parsons Paris expired in 2008, the former decided against its renewal.
 Parsons notified the Paris school that it could not continue to use the "Parsons" name.
 The Paris school challenged the decision and brought legal proceeding before the International Chamber of Commerce, which ultimately ruled in favor of Parsons.
 The Paris school, which continues to operate under the name Paris College of Art, is no longer affiliated with Parsons or The New School.
 In November 2012, The New School President David E. Van Zandt announced that Parsons School of Design would open a new academic center called Parsons Paris in Paris in autumn 2013.
 Located in the 1st arrondissement of Paris, Parsons Paris is taught by French and European professors as well as visiting professors from around the world.
 The school offers a variety of bachelor's and master's degrees in design, fashion, curatorial studies, and business.
 All classes are taught in English.